-Written by on February 4, 2007 in News - Comments Off on Lisboa Dakar 2007 Race Report
+Written by admin on February 4, 2007 in News - Comments Off on Lisboa Dakar 2007 Race Report

 First of all I want to thank Robby Gordon and everyone from Team Gordon for giving me the opportunity to compete in the infamous Dakar Rally.
 It was a pleasure working with the team and I congratulate everyone in the group on their accomplishments.
 To an off road racer like me, this was a fulfillment of a dream, my Indy 500!
 Most people in the USA don’t know that much about The Dakar Rally.
 This race is the most difficult and demanding auto race in the world.
 It’s known worldwide, on a scale comparable to the World Cup Soccer Final.